 Essentially, learning what you, as a black person in America (no matter where you're from), should think and feel, and how you should react or not react to stimuli, as if we're a monolith.
 We live in a world were conformity rules over individuality, so there's constant pressure to fit in - and maybe even more specifically, fit into the group that you've been assigned by the larger body politic, if only because of the color of your skin.

 It all can get very touchy I think, when we start highlighting our differences, even as black people, all over the world.
 From what I've observed, on both sides of the Atlantic, there's sometimes a sense that one wants to feel superior over the other, or looks down at the other.
 No one wants to be at the bottom of global society's hierarchy, I suppose.

 But, inevitably, we're all African, right?

-As Chimamanda does, I could tell many stories as well, including, recalling the way white Americans treated me in high school and college, years ago, as an African in America (as opposed to an African American), believing that they were paying me a compliment by telling me things like: "you're not like the others."
+As Chimamanda does, I could tell many stories as well, for example, recalling the way white Americans treated me in high school and college, as an African in America (as opposed to an African American), believing that they were paying me a compliment by telling me things like: "you're not like the others."

 I remember being perplexed back then, not really understanding what exactly they meant when they said things like that, asking them who these "others" were that they were referring to.